And without question, the most meaningful three hours in media.

 That's Reagan.

-He he sought and succeeded to unite.
+He sought and succeeded to unite.

-Now we've got his heirs, if you will, saying, no, that's not the way anymore.
+And now we've got his heirs, if you will, saying, no, that's not the way anymore.

-We have to somehow have a truce.
+We have to somehow have a truce on the social issues.

-We have to make a deal with the Democrats where they're going to be off the table, or a deal with ourselves, where we're not going to talk about it because winning is too important.
+We have to make a deal with the Democrats where they're going to be off the table or a deal with ourselves where we're not going to talk about it because winning is too important.

-Domestic issues here, Social issues, just have to take a back seat to our economic issues because that's so desperate.
+Domestic issues here, social issues just have to take a back seat to our economic issues because that's so desperate.

 Well, that wasn't Reagan.